JaxkDev/ClikActions/README.md

 <a href="https://tiny.cc/JaxksDC"><img src="https://discordapp.com/api/guilds/554059221847638040/embed.png" alt="Discord server"/></a>

 # Clik'Actions
-Clik'Actions a plugin to place actions(/commands) on blocks, Pocketmine-MP Plugin by Jackthehack21.
+Clik'Actions a plugin to place actions(/commands) on blocks, Pocketmine-MP Plugin by JaxkDev.

-## NOTICE
+## NOTICE'S
- **This plugin is in BETA (Pre-Release), so *please* dont spam out comments/issues with broken things or things that you expect there and are not.**
+- **This plugin is in BETA (Pre-Release), so *please* dont spam out comments/issues with broken things or things that you expect there and are not.**

+- Beta2 will be released alongside PMMP 4.0 API
+- It will then add compatibility with InfoAPI by SOFe/SOF3

 ## Features
 ### Implemented